jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 Next you have to click in the VBS instance **menu icon** and click in the **Access Service Instance**

 > Note: In case there is no instance yet created, create a new instance, wait until gets created, and access to it.
+> Important: Save the URL of this Visual Builder Studio instance, as it will be used in the following chapters.

 ![](./images/oci-vbs-02.png)